build-on-aws/content/posts/three-tips-for-reinvent/index.md

 ### ✅ Prioritize and reserve early

  Prioritize sessions that align with your objectives - learn new services, dive deeper into current stack, or find new solutions for your current challenges.
-Whatever the objective, figure out what sessions, workshops, bootcamps, etc would be important for you.
+Based on your objectives, figure out what sessions, workshops, [bootcamps](https://reinvent.awsevents.com/learn/bootcamps/), etc would be important for you.
+AWS does publish breakout sessions to [YouTube](https://www.youtube.com/@AWSEventsChannel), so if you miss any do not worry.

  Popular sessions fill up quickly, so reserve your spot to ensure you don't miss out.
 The session catalog is now available.
 You can access [the session catalog](https://reinvent.awsevents.com/session-catalog/) and filter.